 Effective for years beginning on or after January 1, 2017, IAS 7, Statement of cash flows, was amended to require disclosures about changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes.
-Management is assessing the potential impact that the adoption of IAS 7 will have on the Company's consolidated financial statements.
+Additional disclosures regarding non-cash changes have been provided as applicable in note 17, supplementary cash flow information in these annual consolidated financial statements.